ABK-Unit3-Navigation/lunch-tray-app/README.md

 ----

 - Use the provided tests to ensure your app is running as expected
+- When you call the method getCurrencyFormat() pass in Locale.US as a parameter to validate the tests
 - DO NOT ALTER THE PROVIDED TESTS